Hathi-ram/Customer-Segmentation-Kmeans-Project/_README.md

 ### 📊 Customer Segmentation using Machine Learning
-📌 Overview

-This project focuses on segmenting mall customers into distinct groups based on their purchasing behavior and demographic features.
-By applying unsupervised machine learning techniques, the goal is to identify meaningful customer segments that can help businesses improve marketing strategies and customer targeting.
+Customer Segmentation using KMeans 📊 A machine learning project that applies KMeans clustering on mall customer data to group customers based on Age, Annual Income, and Spending Score.
+The project helps businesses gain insights into customer behavior, identify high-value groups, and design targeted marketing strategies.

 ## 🎯 Objective
 Analyze customer data to identify patterns and trends